robenkleene/software-references/microsoft-excel/excel-formula.md

 ## Shortcuts

+- Use `⌘T` when editing a formula to switch between relative
 - `F9`: Evaluate and replace contents of a selected part of a formula
 - `F2`: Switch between edit and formula mode when editing a cell, in enter mode, you can select cells with the keyboard.
 (Whether the mode is currently "Enter" or "Edit" is shown in the lower left of the window)
 - `F4`: Toggle between absolute and relative references (e.g., insert `$`).
 Hitting this repeatedly rotates between absolute, absolute row, absolute column, and relative.